SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit3EssayOutlineForSushuJack.md

 1) Modern military is much more economically and physically efficient
 2) Modern military is stronger and could easily fight over other advanced yet unindustrialized military

-Even as "Despite a steady reduction in its own numbers after 1815, the Royal Navy was at some times probably as powerful as the next three or four navies in actual fighting power. " (Kennedy Ch.
+"Despite a steady reduction in its own numbers after 1815, the Royal Navy was at some times probably as powerful as the next three or four navies in actual fighting power. " (Kennedy Ch.
 4).
-Due to to Britian's steady technological advancement, the British Royal Navy was able to use its advanced technology to offset its reduced numbers.
+Due to to Britian's steady technological advancement, the British Royal Navy was able to use its advanced technology — of which it was one the first to adopt — to offset its reduced numbers.

+In addition to its effeciencies, this